-As seen in Figure 2-3, no one racial group comprises a majority population in Antioch.
+As seen in Figure 2-3, no one-racial group comprises a majority population (over half of the total) in Antioch.
 Hispanic or Latinx residents make up the largest percentage (33 percent), which is larger than the Hispanic/Latinx population of both Contra Costa County and the larger Bay Area.
-White residents (approximately 28 percent of Antioch's population) make up a significantly smaller proportion compared to the County and region, while Black or African American residents make up a much larger proportion (21 percent).
+White residents (approximately 28 percent of Antioch's population) make up a significantly smaller proportion compared to the county and region, while Black or African American residents make up a much larger proportion (21 percent).